DustCar/Unreal-Gaming-Programming-Notes/README.md

 TODO: insert image of WBPE

+<ins>Switching between _Designer_ and _Editor_</ins>
 The graph that is shown first is the **Designer** editor of the WBPE.
 On the top right, you can see that there are two buttons, Designer and Graph.
 Clicking on the _Graph_ option would switch the Designer editor screen to the Event Graph editor like the Blueprint Editor.

 TODO: more details on designer editor

+#### Dealing with Widgets in WBPE
+In the WBPE, it includes a hierarchy with the Widget Blueprint as the root widget component, similar to how the Blueprint Editor has a hierarchy with RootComponent as root.

+One very important aspect of the editor is how any child component of the root widget component can be turned into a variable that can be used in Blueprints.
+To do so, you need to click on the component you want to make a variable, and in the _Details_ panel on the right, click on the checkbox `Is Variable` that is next to the name box.

+TODO: add photo reference

+This allows you to make the UI dynamic and ties it to your game functionality.

 ### Display Widgets
 To display the Widget Blueprint, you must first create a Widget Component for the Widget Blueprint, then you can use the function/event `Add to Viewport` depending on if you are using C++ or Blueprints.